 Direct payments for core farmers (wheat, barley, soybean, sugar beet, starch potato, buckwheat, and rapeseed) (2007-Present): output based component of the direct payments for core farmers under the "The law on farm income stabilization", came into effect on 1 April 2007.
 The payment rate is differentiated based on the product quality.
 These transfers are included in the wheat, barley, soybean and Sugar SCTs (Tables 3.1 to 3.3, 3.5 and 3.11).
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Mandatory)
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Voluntary, Producer has to respect the environmental farming principles).

 Sugar cane farm income stabilization program (2007-Present): payment based on the quantity of sugar cane production.
 The payment rate is differentiated based on the product quality.
-This transfer is included in the sugar SCT (Table 3.5).Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Mandatory)
+This transfer is included in the sugar SCT (Table 3.5).
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Voluntary, Producer has to respect the environmental farming principles).

 Starch potato farm income stabilization program (2007-Present): payment based on the quantity of sweet potato production for starch processing.
 The payment rate is differentiated based on the product quality.
 This transfer is included in the sugar SCT (Table 3.11).
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Mandatory)
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Voluntary, Producer has to respect the environmental farming principles).

 Direct payments for beef farmers (2010-Present): This program includes two payments: payments for breeding and feeding cattle farms.
 The payment for breeding cattle farms is given when the calf price falls below the trigger base price that is set to cover production cost including 80% of family labour cost.
 The payment rate is determined quarterly by three types of calves (Japanese Black, Japanese Brown, and other beef breeds) to compensate 75% of the difference between the trigger base price and quarterly average calf price.
 The payments for feeding cattle farms also compensate 80% of the difference between average production cost (including family labour cost) and current revenue from the mutual fund where the government contribute 75%.
 The payment rate is announced every month by the type of cattle (beef breeds, cross breeds and dairy breeds).
 These transfers are included in the beef SCT (Tables 3.7).
-Use of labels: Production and payment limits: NO; Variable payment rates: YES (payment and its rate depends on quarterly average prices; Input constraints: YES (Mandatory).
+Use of labels: Production and payment limits: NO; Variable payment rates: YES (payment and its rate depends on quarterly average prices; Input constraints: NO.

 Direct payments for hog farmers (2010-Present): The payments for pig farms compensate 80% of the difference between average production cost (including family labour cost) and current revenue from the mutual fund where the government contribute 50%.
 The payment rate per head is set quarterly.
 These transfers are included in the pig meat SCT (Tables 3.7).
-Use of labels: Production and payment limits: NO; Variable payment rates: YES (payment and its rate depends on quarterly average prices; Input constraints: YES (Mandatory).
+Use of labels: Production and payment limits: NO; Variable payment rates: YES (payment and its rate depends on quarterly average prices; Input constraints: NO.

 Production promotion of cheese (2017-Present): payment per kg of milk used to produce cheese.
 This transfer is included in the milk SCT (Table 3.6).
-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: YES (Mandatory).
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.